-Just enough salt makes it perfect—with caramelized sugar and vanilla.
+Just enough salt makes this Salted Caramel Sauce perfect—with caramelized sugar and vanilla.
 The now classic flavor of salted caramel wins again!!

 There are so many delicious uses for this sauce.
 In and on pie of course, on fresh apples, on ice cream, cake, cookies.
 In a cocktail, apple cider or hot chocolate.
 Let’s go on…comment when you figure out a new one!!